 Step 4: Close

-- Close related incidents: Make sure any open issues that the customer brought up have been resolved.
+- Close related incidents: Ensure any open issues the customer brought up have been resolved.

 - Ask for a root cause analysis (RCA): You may ask for an RCA.
 If necessary, start managing the issues as soon as possible.